-OTTAWA, March 21, 2012 /CNW/ - The Bank of Canada will begin circulating the new $50 bill - the first of the polymer bank note series that will be available in automated banking machines - on Monday, 26 March 2012.
+OTTAWA, March 26, 2012 /CNW/ - The Bank of Canada will today begin circulating the new $50 bill - the first of the polymer bank note series that will be available in automated banking machines.

-Speaking at the event will be representatives from the Bank of Canada and the University of Manitoba.
-At the conclusion of the event, members of the media will have an opportunity to find out more about the various features of the new bill and purchase new $50 polymer bank notes.
+Audio and video webcasts of the event will be available on the Bank's website http://www.bankofcanada.ca/media-room/webcasts).
+At the conclusion of the event, members of the media will have an opportunity to meet with experts to find out more about the various features of the new bill, participate in a tour of the CCGS Amundsen and purchase new $50 polymer bank notes.

 Please be sure to have your press accreditation with you.